Sowmya-Vejandla/proj2/README.md

 # New

-This was created from local system
+This was created from local system.